Data Protection Considerations

-The data that is sent to our server does not contain any identifiers such as patient name, NHS number or other numeric identifier, address data.
+The data sent to our server does not contain any Personally Identifiable Data (PID) or identifiers such as patient name, NHS number, any other numeric identifier, or address data.
 It does contain date of birth because this is required to calculate the age of the patient, but this is not saved to the server.

 The term 'State' in computing is equal to 'saved data'.
-In computing terminology, if an application is 'Stateful' it means it saves some information on the server between two requests to the server.
-A system that is 'stateless' does not save any data.
+In computing terminology, if an application is 'Stateful' it means it saves some information on the API server and thus can remember 'state' between two requests to the API.
+Conversely, a system that is 'stateless' does not save any data on the API server.

-The dGC API is 'Stateless' by design, meaning it does not persist information between the web requests that are made of it.
-Each request from the API-consuming application to our API contains all the information required to calculate a set of centile data.
-The response we send back contains this data, and it is never saved on the server.
-Some information about requests is kept for a 72 hours in the logs of our server, to enable us to monitor performance and to debug problems, however this information is anonymous.
+The Digital Growth Charts API is 'Stateless' by design, meaning it does not persist information between web requests.
+Each request from the API-consuming application to our API contains all the information required for our Growth Chart server to calculate a set of centile data.
+The response we send back contains this data, and it is never saved on our server.
+Some information about the requests made is kept for a maximum of 72 hours in the logs of our server, to enable us to monitor performance and debug problems, however, this information is anonymous.

 Persistence of results in Medical Records

-Any 'persistence' (data saving) must happen in the application which is consuming the API, which is the natural place to persist data anyway, since this is the DPCHR, the GP system, the hospital EPR - which already likely persists lots of data about the patient.
+Because our API is stateless, any 'persistence' (data saving) must happen in the application which is consuming the API, which is the natural place to persist data anyway, since this client system is likely to be an existing GP system, hospital Electronic Patient Record, or Personal Health Record - which likely persists lots of data about the patient.

 RCPCH dGC Data Protection Impact Assessment

-In view of the stateless nature of the server, we don't handle any Patient Identifiable Data.
-We have reviewed the privacy implications of our application and concluded it does not require a Data Protection Impact Assessment, according to our review of current Information Commissioner's Office guidance.
+In view of the stateless nature of the server, the RCPCH doesn't handle any Patient Identifiable Data for this platform.
+We have reviewed the privacy implications of the Digital Growth Charts platform, and it does not require a full Data Protection Impact Assessment, according to our review of current Information Commissioner's Office guidance, for the reasons described above.

-For the dGC API Service provided by the RCPCH¶
+For the Digital Growth Charts API Service provided by the RCPCH

 |Data elements||Reason for collection|